NeoHW/tp/docs/DeveloperGuide.md

 ### 4.8 Displaying PatientHospitalId in UI

 Presently, we do not display `PATIENT_HOSPITAL_ID` field in the PatientSync UI.
-This is because the team finds in irrelevant as it is only for the usage of duplicate checks on patient.
+This is because the team do not want to clutter the UI with too much information as the `PATIENT_HOSPITAL_ID` is mainly used to check for duplicate patients.
 However, user might find it confusing as `PATIENT_HOSPITAL_ID` is required upon adding new patient and allowed for editing, but not be able to see what is being inputted or edited.

 To address this, we intend to introduce a new field in the PatientSync UI display, named `Patient Hospital ID`, to allow user to view patient's hospital ID.